appblocks-hub/docs/docs/SDK/node-sdk.md

 the above command will run function in port 3000

-go to [functions-example repo](https://github.com/yahilo/yah-node-sdk/tree/main/examples/functions-example) to see example.
+go to [functions-example repo](https://github.com/appblocks-hub/node-sdk/tree/main/examples/functions-example) to see example.

 ### Internals SDK

-Internals SDK module is used to initialize the app using credentials from Yahilo app, so that only your account and its resources are accessed by the SDK.
+Internals SDK module is used to initialize the app using credentials from Appblocks app, so that only your account and its resources are accessed by the SDK.

 #### Functions